Luis Arraez Player Props: Marlins vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have a 4.14 team ERA that ranks 14th among all league pitching staffs.
+- The Rangers' 4.16 team ERA ranks 14th across all MLB pitching staffs.

-- Rangers pitchers combine to rank 12th in baseball in home runs allowed (123 total, 1.1 per game).
+- Rangers pitchers combine to allow 125 total home runs at a rate of 1.1 per game (to rank 11th in baseball).

 © 2023 Data Skrive.
 All rights reserved.